cakePhone/catppuccin-theme-transparent/README.md

 This is a transparent variant of the popular Catppuccin Mocha theme for Visual Studio Code.
 It provides the same beautiful color palette but with transparent backgrounds for various UI elements, creating a more seamless desktop integration experience.

+## ⚠️ Important Requirements

+**This theme requires additional setup for transparency to work:**

+- You must use a fork of VS Code like [code-translucent](https://aur.archlinux.org/packages/code-translucent) (available in AUR) or install an extension that enables window transparency
+- You need to manually set your window background color/opacity - this theme only provides transparent values, not the actual window transparency
+- This theme is primarily designed for **code syntax highlighting and UI elements**, not background/foreground transparency
+- I prefer allowing users to configure their preferred opacity levels rather than forcing specific transparency values

+Without proper transparency support, this theme will appear with default opaque backgrounds.

 ## Features

 - Transparent backgrounds for editor, sidebar, activity bar, and more